 The GLP recognises that all schools are at different stages in delivering global learning and have different reasons for joining the programme.
 The information you give allows the GLP to cater to schools’ needs, providing each school with an individualised action plan.
 This plan provides practical ideas and strategies that link to your school’s specific needs to help enhance your global learning provision.

 Schools complete their registration with the GLP by filling out the Whole School Audit.
 They then become part of a national network of schools supporting their global learning.
-The audit is also a focal point for discussion within local Expert Centre networks.
-Importantly, it allows schools to access up to £500-worth of e-credits to spend on GLP-approved CPD.
+The audit has also provided a focal point for discussion within local Expert Centre networks.

 Completing the Whole School Audit is a simple process that involves responding to a series of predominantly multiple choice questions.
 It also provides opportunities for you to comment in more detail on specific aspects of your global learning experience to date.
 The Whole School Audit should be completed by the person in your school who has been selected to champion global learning.
 However, as you may wish to discuss your responses with colleagues in other departments, or a member of the SLT, the Audit is designed so that it can be completed in more than one sitting.